Used car finance explained: PCP, PCH, leasing, loans and top tips

 Hire Purchase is sometimes called Conditional Sale, though the name Hire Purchase is more descriptive.
 You pay a monthly amount for a fixed amount of time that pays for the car - at the end of the agreement, you own it.

-This can often cost more than PCP per month, but it’s good for those who want to own the car at the end of the finance agreement.
+This can often cost more than PCP per month, but it’s well suited for those who want to own the car at the end of the finance agreement.

 Personal Contract Hire (PCH, Leasing)